-Students who fail to make full payment of outstanding tuition fees or obtain an exceptional payment plan will be sent a final email.
-Their details will then be sent to the Executive Director of Student & Academic Services and the Chief Financial Officer who will consider if the student is to be withdrawn for non-payment of outstanding tuition fees.
+Students who fail to make payment in full of the outstanding tuition fees or obtain an exceptional payment plan will become liable for withdrawal and have their details sent to the Executive Director of Student & Academic Services and the Chief Financial Officer who will consider if the student is to be withdrawn for non-payment of outstanding tuition fees.
+Students can be withdrawn at any point after this notification without further warning.